 - BACKSPACE – delete the selected time entry

-- LEFT ARROW – collapses current day’s time entries
+- LEFT ARROW – collapses grouped time entries

-- RIGHT ARROW – opens all time entries for the day
+- RIGHT ARROW – expands grouped time entries

 Toggl Desktop is an open source project.
 You’re welcome to help us by submitting pull requests, bug reports or feature requests to our GitHub page.